unpaper/unpaper/doc/image-processing.md

 wipes out all those areas which do not contain a maximum relative amount of non-dark pixels.
-The size of the local area the *grayfilter* operates on can be set using `--grayfilter-size`, and the granularity of detection is controlled via `--grayfiter-step`.
+The size of the local area the *grayfilter* operates on can be set using `--grayfilter-size`, and the granularity of detection is controlled via `--grayfilter-step`.
 The maximum relative amount of non-dark pixels that are still considered to be deletable can be set using `--grayfilter-threshold`.